 The closest in spirit to Munich's beer-drinking bacchanalia is La Crosse's nine-day celebration, held since 1961 in a city that once had seven breweries.

 But like most Oktoberfests, it's more of a family event now.
 Dachshund races have become popular, along with such American staples as wagon rides and pumpkin decorating.

-You'll also find typical German strength competitions, such as Hammerschlagen and Maßkrugstemme (holding up full steins of beer).
+You'll also find typical German strength competitions, such as Hammerschlagen (driving nails into the top of a barrel) and Maßkrugstemme (holding up full steins of beer).

 Here are some of the best in 2013.

 And don't forget to check at your local breweries and German restaurants; many of them hold Oktoberfests, too.

 Trip Tips: Oktoberfest celebrations in the Upper Midwest